skomyshan/population_shifts/README.md

 #### Question we hope to answer with the data
 - What are the measurements that strongly correlate to the change in a country's (or region's) population?
 - Can the variables of inflation (and variables impacting inflation), military spending (forecast proxy for military conflicts), exports and GDP (economic measures), and a country's life expectancy (a measure of a country's overall economic health) be used to effectively model population change from year to year in a country or across the world.
 - Is there a grouping (of either countries or years) that would allow us to better predict population change and, if so, what are the groupings?
-What does this tell us about the variables that impact population.
+What does this tell us about the variables that impact population change.

 ### Machine Learning Model